 Trouble Symptom Probable Cause The bill acceptor rejects a large number of valid bills.
-The CBA-2 STATUS LED will flash one or more times to indicate the cause of the rejection.
-The CBA-2 STATUS LED flashes three times after rejecting the bill.
-Defective V3 cell in the transport.
-Defective logic board.
-The CBA-2 STATUS LED flashes four times after rejecting the bill.
+The CBA-2 STATUS LED will flash one or more times to indicate the cause of the rejection. (cont'd) The CBA-2 STATUS LED flashes three times after rejecting the bill Defective V 3 cell in the transport Defective logic board The CBA-2 STATUS LED flashes four times after rejecting the bill.
 An object is lodged in the transport.
-Binding anti-pull-back lever.
-Defective lower harness and cell assembly.
-Defective logic board.
-The CBA-2 STATUS LED flashes five times after rejecting the bill.
-Defective magnetic head or transport.
-2. Defective logic board.
-The CBA-2 STATUS LED flashes six times after rejecting the bill.
+Binding anti-pull-back lever Defective lower harness and cell assembly Defective logic board The CBA-2 STATUS LED flashes five times after rejecting the bill.
+Defective logic board Defective magnetic head or transport Defective logic board The CBA-2 STATUS LED flashes six times after rejecting the bill.
 The bill denomination inserted has not been enabled.
-Bills jam frequently.
-The anti-pull-back lever is not moving freely.
-2. The bill pressure roller is binding.
-The transport inlet or track surfaces have projections, or rough spots, on them.
-The transport belts are out or adjustment or dirty.
-The transport belts are not centered on their rollers.
-The transport upper input roller does not move up and down freely.
-7. Defective power supply.
+Bills Jam Frequently 1.
+The anti-pull-back lever is not moving freely 2.
+The bill pressure roller is binding 3.
+The transport inlet or track surfaces have projections, or rough spots on them.
+4. The transport belts are out of adjustment or dirty.
+5. The transport belts are not centered on their rollers.
+6. The transport upper input roller does not move up and down freely.
+7. Defective power supply